upstate-csci-200-master/project-char-loop/README.md

 ```

-For a grade of B, modify the C program to indicate which vowel occurs the most.
+**For a grade of B**, modify the C program to indicate which vowel occurs the most.
 In the case of a tie, only output the vowel which comes first alphabetically.

 example input
 ```